 While Delhi celebrates the festival with full heart, Uttar Pradesh took home the crown of planting the most number of saplings in the year 2020 during Van Mahotsav.
 All the 75 districts in the state planted more saplings than the actual target which was assigned to them.
-The state achieved the success rate of 114% by planting over 55 lakh trees surpassing their target of 48 lakh.
+The state achieved a success rate of 114% by planting over 55 lakh trees surpassing their target of 48 lakh.

 By Air.
 Delhi is very well connected with every other Indian state via air routes.
 If one wishes to arrive by air to the capital city, they would land at the Indira Gandhi International Airport, which serves as the primary airport of the city.

 Almost all the airlines like Air India, Vistara, Air Asia along with many others have great connectivity in Delhi.
-Once you are in the National capital, you can easily book a cab, taxi or even take a metro from the airport to reach your desired destination.
+Once you are in the National capital, you can easily book a cab, taxi, or even take a metro from the airport to reach your desired destination.

 By Train.
-Indian railways is one of the biggest running rail systems in the world, so it wouldn’t come to you as a surprise that Delhi has extremely decent connectivity from almost all the states in the country.
-The city has numerous well-known railheads like New Delhi Railway Station, Old Delhi Railway Station, Anand Vihar Terminus along with many others.
+Indian railways are one of the biggest running rail systems in the world, so it wouldn’t come to you as a surprise that Delhi has extremely decent connectivity from almost all the states in the country.
+The city has numerous well-known railheads like New Delhi Railway Station, Old Delhi Railway Station, Anand Vihar Terminus along many others.